gpuweb/WSL/Spec/source/index.rst

     #.
 Wrap the corresponding sequence of statements into a block (turning it into a single statement)
     #.
 Do the same for each sequence of statements until the end of the switch
     #.
 Replace the entire switch by a ``Cases`` construct, taking as argument these resulting statements in source order

 #.
-Push ``val`` and the divergence point identifier of the switch on the divergence stack

-#.
 Else